trychlos/pwix-tolert/README.md

 Very simple indeed.
 Just import the globally exported object, and enjoy:

 ```
-    import { tlTolert } from 'meteor/pwix:tolert';
+    import { Tolert } from 'meteor/pwix:tolert';
     ...
-    tlTolert.info( 'An information message' );
+    Tolert.info( 'An information message' );
 ```

 ## Configuration

-The package's behavior can be configured through a call to the `tlTolert.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.
+The package's behavior can be configured through a call to the `Tolert.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

 Package is very simple, has a single configuration option: